Streaming Service

 Forward-Looking Statements

 This communication contains forward-looking statements within the meaning of the federal securities laws.
-These forward-looking statements include, but are not limited to statements regarding: membership penetration in the U.S.; revenue and operating margin; pricing tiers; pricing adjustments; foreign exchange exposure; net income and profitability; membership growth; content investment, including in local content and exclusive content; access to content; content offerings; and launches; relative cost of original content; free cash flow; debt; share repurchases; the evolution of our service offering; and competition.
-These forward-looking statements are subject to risks and uncertainties that could cause actual results and events to differ materially from those included in forward-looking statements.
-Factors that might cause or contribute to such differences include, but are not limited to, those described under the section titled “Risk Factors” in our Annual Report on Form 10-K for the fiscal year ended December 31, 2020 and our Quarterly Report on Form 10-Q for the fiscal quarter ended June 30, 2021, each filed with the SEC.
+These forward-looking statements include, but are not limited to statements regarding: revenue and operating margin; pricing tiers; pricing adjustments; foreign exchange exposure; net income and profitability; membership growth; content investment, including in local content and exclusive content, live events, and gaming; access to content; content offerings and launches; relative cost of original content; free cash flow; debt; share repurchases; the evolution of our service offering; and competition.
+These forward-looking statements are subject to risks and uncertainties that could cause actual results and events to differ materially from those included in forward-looking statements, including, without limitation: our ability to attract new members and engage and retain existing members; failing to improve the variety and quality of entertainment offerings; our ability to compete effectively; our ability to manage change and growth; and macroeconomic conditions.
+Additional factors that might cause or contribute to such differences include, but are not limited to, those described under the section titled “Risk Factors” in our Annual Report on Form 10-K and/or our Quarterly Reports on Form 10-Q, each filed with the SEC.

 We assume no obligation to revise or publicly release any revision to any forward-looking statements contained in this communication, unless required by law.